narayanprusty/mars-identity-chaincode/README.md

 # mars-identity-chaincode

 This chaincode is used to assign unique identity every person in mars.
-This chaincode will be deploy on the "identity" channel by the identity authority.
+This chaincode will be deployed on the "identity" channel by the identity authority.

 ## Install and Instantiate